vubiostat/redcapAPI/README.md

              envir       = globalenv(),
              url         = 'https://<REDCAP_URL>/api/',
              passwordFUN = rstudioapi::askForPassword)
-exportBulkRecords(list(rcon = rcon),
+exportBulkRecords(list(db = rcon),
-  forms = list(rcon = unique(rcon$metadata()$form_name)),
+  forms = list(db = unique(rcon$metadata()$form_name)),
   envir = globalenv())
 ```

 The `<MY PROJECT NAME>` is a reference for whatever you wish to call this REDCap project.
 The `rcon` is the variable you wish to assign it too.
 The keyring is a name for this key ring.
 If one uses `'API_KEYs'` for all your projects, you'll have one big keyring for all your API_KEYs locally encrypted.
 The url is the standard url for the api.
-The passwordFUN specified is an override if one is using RStudio.
+The `passwordFUN` specified is an override if one is using RStudio.
 It's not required, but on a Mac this is the only option that works well.
 The `envir` call is where to write the connection object; if not specified the call will return a list.

 The next call to `exportBulkRecords`, says to export by form and leave out records not filled out and columns not part of a form.
-The first argument is specifying a reference to the connection opened, and naming it the same thing.
-The second call is saying for this connection export back the all the forms present in that project connection.
+The first argument is specifying a `db` reference to the connection opened, and naming it the same thing.
+The second call is saying for this connection export back the all the forms present in that `db`.
 The `envir` has it writting it back to the global environment as variables.
 Any parameter not recognized is passed to the `exportRecordsTyped` call.

 These two calls will handle most analysis requests.
 To truly understand all these changes see: `vignette("redcapAPI-best-practices")`